 In the UNIX version, the version of the site database is upgraded using the spoolconv command.
-For details about the spoolconv command, refer to <Command Reference> (Japanese only).
+For details about the spoolconv command, refer to in <Command Reference>Section 3.22, "spoolconv (Migrating User Definition Information of R12.10.x or Earlier)".